GrzegorzKazana/stegano-ants/README.md

-# Ant system based steganography (work in progress)
+# Ant system based steganography

+Code in this repository is the implementation of my master's thesis on the use of ant colony optimization in image steganography.
+It is written in Rust.

 ## How to run